AdamOCamilli/WPI-CS-Projects/readme.txt

 	  entry->io;  // whether page refered to by this page table entry is in disk or memory ...

       Tests:

-	Map:
-		0,map,0,1
+	Only interesting tests for part 1 are those for illegal input:
+		0,map,51,2
+		Value must be 0 or 1 for mapping.

+		0,map,10000,1
+		PID and virtual address must be greater than 0 and less than 4 and 64, respectively

+		0,map,0,0
+		Placed page table for PID 0 into frame 0
-		Mapped virtual address 0 (page 0) to physical frame 1
+		Mapped virtual address 0 (page 0) into physical frame 1 0,store,11,123

-		0,map,15,1
+		Writes are not allowed to this page

+		0,load,19,NA
-		Virtual address 15 has already been mapped to physical frame 1 for process 0
+		Virtual address 19 has not been mapped to process 0

-		1,map,62,0
-		Mapped virtual address 48 (page 3) to physical frame 3

-		1,store,63,12
-		Virtual page 3 (physical frame 3) for process 1 is not writeable

-		2,map,17,1
-		Not enough pages left!
+		0,store,10,9999999
+		Value out of range

+		What's up, doc?
+		Please enter exactly 4 arguments for instruction.
+You entered 3

+		0,fightme,0,1
+		"fightme" is not a valid instruction

 Part 2:
+     In order to perform swapping, we open a swap file in main and a single swap function, swap from memory/disk/ to the file to the disk/memory.
+The page table entry struct described above is used often to determine relevant info (whether page being swapped is memory, for example) while within swap function, which requires one as a parameter.

+     Our eviction strategy is a simple round-robin strategy that begins at 1 and iterates up to 3 and back to one.
+The page containing our page table is never swapped out within this stategy.

+     Swap() is called when needed by each of the three part 1 functions.